kgish/ember-rails-template/README.md

 ### Start the application

-Now you're all set to go.
-Start the server:
+Now you're all set to go, simply fire up the server by executing the following command:

 ```
 $ bin/rails server